Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Oxbow Essentials Adult Rabbit Food

 While hay will supply the bulk of your pet’s diet, commercial diets like Oxbow Essentials Adult Rabbit Food provide additional nutritional support.
-Rabbits can synthesize B vitamins in their GI tracts.
+Bacteria in the rabbit’s cecum can synthesize vitamin K and certain B vitamins that rabbits then ingest through cecotrophy.
 However, they still need other nutrients, such as vitamins A, D, and E. That’s where a commercial diet comes in handy.
-Make sure to follow the feeding instructions for your pet’s weight and life stage.
+Make sure to follow the feeding instructions for your pet’s weight and life stage, as pellets shouldn’t make more than 5% of their daily diet.

 3. Food Bowl